tuhinpal/WhatsBot/README.md

 ### How it works :

-- Opened whatsapp web in server using puppeteer
+- Open whatsapp web in server using puppeteer
 - Listen messages and take action.

 ### Inspiration :